jahands/worker-typescript-template-multiapp/README.md

 # ʕ •́؈•̀) `workers-typescript-template`

-A batteries included template for kick starting a TypeScript Cloudflare worker project.
+A batteries included template for kick starting a TypeScript Cloudflare worker project to power multiple apps with a single script since Workers is limited to 30 scripts.

 ## 🔋 Getting Started